atginfo/Franks-Apex-Cookbook/Solutions/Integration Callout with Triggers/README.md

 # Salesforce ↔ Postman Mock Integration

 A lightweight example demonstrating how to connect Salesforce Apex to a Postman Mock Server using Named Credentials and External Credentials.
+This solution is written for Accounts but can easily be expanded upon to include other Salesforce objects.
+Postman is used for the mock server however this can easily work with other external servers such as Netsuite.
+Named Credentials would have to be updated to the corresponding site.
 This guide is written for developers experienced in Apex but newer to Postman's mock server features.

 ---